 People backpack by themselves all the time, but when you've never done it, it can be a bit daunting.
 I was comfortable day hiking alone, but the the idea of backpacking alone was different.
 First, I didn't have all of the gear, but secondly and more importantly, I didn't know if I was mentally up for the challenge.
 This last weekend I went on a day hike and I revisited the place of my first solo backpack trip, and it brought back memories...

 I decided I would go on my very first backpacking trip alone in August, 2014.
-I made the decision sometime on a Friday afternoon, did some quick research, found a destination and right after work I hopped a bus to REI.
+I made the decision sometime on a Friday afternoon, did some quick research, found a destination, and as soon as I was off work I hopped a bus and headed to REI.
 I needed a few things in order to pull this together.... like a tent... and a stove... and some other essentials.
-I walked into REI in skinny jeans and high heels and suckered in a sales associate for help. $400+ later I had what I needed for a successful outing.
+I walked into REI, feeling ridiculously out of place in my skinny jeans and high heels, but I approached an associate and asked for help. $400+ later I had what I needed for a successful outing.
 I put my tent together that night on the floor of my living room/bedroom ( ...studio life) and then I opened up the Jetboil and attempted to read and follow the operational instructions.
 Terrified that I might blow myself up, I made my friends Wes and Jason Face Time with me, so they could teach me how to use the darn thing.
 True story.

 The next morning, at my own leisure, I packed up and hit the road for Park Butte Lookout.
 I made it to the trailhead about 1pm on Saturday and it was just starting to lightly rain.
 Confident in the latest weather report, I put my boots and backpack on, and off I went.
 My far fetched hopes of being able to stay in the lookout that night were quickly squashed by a sign that read "Lookout closed August 16-17 for painting and maintenance".
 Lame, but oh well... that's why I bought a tent.